What Is a CRM for Restaurants and Why Do You Need One?

 CRM stands for “customer relationship management platform” and refers to software that serves as a database for customer information.
 Customer data collected in CRMs typically includes contact information, a history of the customer’s interactions with the business, and details about the customer’s preferences and behaviors.

 Virtually any company that sells products and services, including restaurants, uses CRMs.
-Though, it’s typically the people in customer-facing roles that tend to engage with a company’s CRM databases more than employees in other roles.
+And it’s typically the people in customer-facing roles that tend to engage with a company’s CRM databases more than employees in other roles.

 Sales people, for example, use CRMs to take and save notes about sales pitches, calls, and meetings.
 They then use that data to personalize interactions with and offers to potential customers.